 The idea is that your toddler will naturally mimic your deep breathing.

-I have always used some form of white noise in Kenna’s room to help block out external sounds and keep her from waking to every single noise.
+I have always used some form of white noise in my daughter’s room to help block out external sounds and keep her from waking to every single noise.
 The white noise could come from a fan in the summer or a humidifier in the winter.

 I actually bought a sound machine for her room that has various nature sounds to help her fall asleep more easily.
 The one we have is on a timer, so it automatically turns off after an hour (or whatever set amount of time you choose).

-This white noise machine for babies & relaxation is affordable and has high review on Amazon.
+This white noise machine is affordable and has high reviews on Amazon.

 Do you have a hard time sleeping when your bedroom gets too hot?